 According to the “Subaru Love Promise,” aside from making vehicles in eco-friendly plants, Subaru has given away… get this… over $50 million in the past 20 years (that is an average of $2.5 million a year).
 Not only that, but Subaru employees have volunteered (worked) over 28,000 hours during that time (700 full weeks of work).

 Subaru supports so many organizations we can’t list them all here.
-Instead, click here.
+Instead, visit their Subaru Love Promise page.
 We want to send you to the Subaru Love Promise page where you can see for yourself what world-class corporate stewardship looks like:

 Subaru Love Promise Charities includes: